Diarrhea Protocol for Dogs

 My dog has diarrhea, What should I do?

-3. After the 24 hour fast, begin feeding a combination of boiled white meat chicken (with all the skin and fat removed and the water poured off) and boiled long grain white rice.
-The combination of rice to chicken will be 2 to 1.
+- After the 24 hour fast, begin feeding a combination of boiled white meat chicken (with all the skin and fat removed and the water poured off) and boiled long grain white rice.
+Boiled ground beef with fat removed and water poured off is also a good alternative.
+The combination of rice to chicken/beef will be 2 to 1.
 In other words, if you want to give your dog a total of one cup of food he/she will receive 1/3 cup chicken mixed with 2/3 cup of rice.
 Feed several small meals per day rather than one or two large meals.
 You may also come into the office to purchase a bland diet prescription food.
 You will give either bland diet until you start to see a normal bowel movement, or until you haven’t seen a bowel movement for a day.

 Some things to remember regarding the causes of diarrhea.
 We often see diarrhea when an owner wants their dog to have a different diet.
 A dog’s stomach is very sensitive and does not adjust well to sudden changes in diet.
 When changing your dog’s diet, take your time to make the change.
 Some dogs need 2-3 weeks for this change.
 Very gradually start reducing the old food and adding the new food.
 If you notice a loosening of the stools, slow down even more.

 Another cause of diarrhea can be intestinal parasites.
 This is why we recommend bringing a fecal sample in to be tested for microscopic parasites.
-This is medication which can treat parasites.
+A medication can be prescribed by your doctor to treat parasites.